broadinstitute/wfl/docs/md/README.md

 ## Set up

-Invoke `make` at the project level to build all `workflow-launcher` modules:
+Invoke `make` at the project level to test and build all `workflow-launcher` modules:
 ```bash
 $ make -jN
 ```